julian3bk/Sudoku_Solver/README.md

 with the name of a board file on the command line.
 If no file is given, the user is prompted to give one.
 After this the solver will run until the board is solved or it is found that the algorithm can not solve the board.

+Some problems that can not be solved by `./solve` can be solved by `./guess`.
+Providing files to the program works the same as above.
+The number of guesses to make can be chosen from 1 to 4 by entering that number after the file name on the command line.